-It’s hard to prepare for the unknown, but there are steps you can take after a diagnosis to help you and your family member cope.
+It’s hard to prepare for the unknown, but there are steps you can take after a diagnosis to help you and your family cope.

 Why tell me that I have a disease that’s not curable?

-“It’s a question we get all the time,” said Helena Chang Chui, MD, chair and professor of neurology, and director of the USC Memory and Aging Center at Keck Medicine of USC.
+“It’s a question we get all the time,” says Helena Chang Chui, MD, chair and professor of neurology, and director of the USC Memory and Aging Center at Keck Medicine of USC.
 “Over the years we’ve been gradually detecting these types of illnesses earlier and earlier, and I think with families there is always a debate.”

 What should I do next?